nahder/BotROS-Franka/README.md

 ### Future Work
 - implement a dynamic system to check whether the paint brush needs more paint
 - optimize the number of waypoints without sacrificing image quality
-- increase the workspace of the robot by experimenting with different canvas positions
+- increase the task space of the robot by experimenting with different canvas positions
 - incorporate a dynamic dip down distance to the canvas